Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 </activity>
 ```

-Finaly you have to define the default Uri wich will be opened when the user click on the notification in the tag `application`
+Finally you have to define the default Uri which will be opened when the user clicks on the notification in the tag `application`

 ```xml
 <application ... >